Jake Leake

-Jake David Leake (born 20 February 2003) is an English professional footballer who as a left-back for club Oldham Athletic.
+Jake David Leake (born 20 February 2003) is an English professional footballer who as a left-back for club Colchester United.

 Career

 Leake began his career with Hull City, and spent loan spells in non-league at Boston United and Scunthorpe United, before moving on loan to Tranmere Rovers in July 2023.

 In January 2025, Leake joined National League side Oldham Athletic on loan for the remainder of the season.

 On 30 June 2025, Leake joined Oldham permanently on a free transfer, following their promotion to EFL League Two and the expiry of his Hull contract.

+Leake departed Oldham when his contract expired, and on 2 July 2026, signed for fellow League Two club Colchester United.